rchakravarth/326-final-teamphi/docs/milestone3.md

 Rishab Chakravarthy: Created the food_database json file to reference from.
 Also made changes to meal_builder.html as well as mealbuilder.js to account for the database.

 Zach Reynolds and Kenny Duong: Worked on logic for the server.js file.

+Zach Reynolds: Worked on the backend code for the mealbuilder.js file.
+Server logic including login functionality and minicrypt